bgonzalezbustamante/Public-Presentations/README.md

 ### [2020](docs/2020.md)

 **The complete list of presentations at conferences and seminars is available on my [CV repository](https://bgonzalezbustamante.github.io/CV-XeLaTeX/)**.
+Although it may be a little outdated.

 ## License